 National strategy and government contact

-African Horse Sickness (AHS) Trust Tel: 031 769 2961 / 082 965 4082 African horse sickness (AHS) is a notifiable disease in SA – all suspected cases have to be reported to a State Vet.
-Cases have to be confirmed at the Office International des Epizooties (OIE) reference centre for African horse sickness at the ARC-OVI.
-Member countries have to report outbreaks to the OIE headquarters.
-Visit www.africanhorsesickness.co.za and www.oie.int for more information.
+African horse sickness (AHS) is a notifiable disease in South Africa – all suspected cases have to be reported to a State Vet.
+Cases have to be confirmed at the Office International des Epizooties (OIE) reference centre for African horse sickness at the ARC-OVR.
+Visit www.oie.int and for more information.
+A PDF on AHS can be accessed at www.oie.int/fileadmin/Home/eng/Animal_Health_in_the_World/docs/pdf/Disease_cards/AFRICAN_HORSE_SICKNESS.pdf.

-Department of Agriculture, Forestry and Fisheries (DAFF) Find details of different directorates like Animal Health and Animal Production at www.daff.gov.za (take the “Branches” option).
-Other relevant government departments include the departments of Trade and Industry, of Science and Technology, and Sports and Recreation.
+- Department of Agriculture, Land Reform and Rural Development (DALRRD) Find details of different directorates like Animal Health and Animal Production at www.dalrrd.gov.za (take the “Branches” option).
+Other relevant government departments include Trade, Industry and Competition; Higher Education, Science and Technology; and Sports, Arts and Culture.
 Find details of all government departments at www.gov.za.

 SA Stud Book Association Tel: 051 410 0900 www.sastudbook.co.za